debampl/PermXCT/README.md

 ## Install dependencies
 1. `Install Python libraries`: Use pip install in the designated Anaconda environment.
 See the requirement.txt file.
-2. `Install DREAM3D`: Unzip the dream3D_pipeline.zip from the Zenodo link and install it in the WSL Linux environment
+2. `Install DREAM3D`: Unzip the dream3D_pipeline.zip from the Zenodo link in the WSL Linux environment.
+It will have `DREAM3D/bin/PipelineRunner` which is called from the shell script to run DREAM3D pipeline.
 3. `Install OpenFOAM`: Download OpenFOAM V2212 from "https://www.openfoam.com/news/main-news/openfoam-v2212"

 # Run a Case in PermXCT